ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     Note: **BE CAREFUL.**  If you run the `config_mysql.bat` script on an existing system **YOU WILL LOSE ALL HISTORICAL LOG DATA**.

+- Install the Client (don't forget to finish the below).

 - Make changes documented in Release notes; You may wish to update the GUI before doing this (see [Releases](https://github.com/ISISComputingGroup/IBEX/wiki#releases))

 - Make sure these [tests are performed](server-release-tests), these are items we have missed in the past.
 They may be performed along with the client tests.

+- **upgrade** Ensure that the screens shots you take match the updates system

 - Send release notes and actions that you have performed to the instrument scientist so they know what has been updated/installed (you may do this as part of the client install below).